C standard library

-The C standard library, sometimes referred to as libc, is the standard library for the C programming language, as specified in the ISO C standard.
+The C standard library, sometimes referred to as libc, is the standard library for the C programming language specified in the ISO C standard.
 Starting from the original ANSI C standard, it was developed at the same time as the C POSIX library, which is a superset of it.
 Since ANSI C was adopted by the International Organization for Standardization, the C standard library is also called the ISO C library.

-The C standard library provides macros, type definitions and functions for tasks such as string manipulation, mathematical computation, input/output processing, memory management, and input/output.
+The C standard library provides and includes macros, type definitions and functions for tasks such as string manipulation, mathematical computation, input/output processing, memory management, and input/output.

 Application programming interface (API)

 Header files

 The application programming interface (API) of the C standard library is declared in a number of header files.
 Each header file contains one or more function declarations, data type definitions, and macros.

+An implementation of a version of the standard for the C language can be described as hosted or freestanding.
+A hosted implementation supports the entire standard, and requires that all of the header files specified in the standard be present; these are typically implementations for programs running on an operating system.
+A freestanding implementation is not required to implement language features in the C library other than those specified in that version of the operating system as being required in freestanding implementations; these are typically implementations for programs running on a very limited operating system or directly on the hardware.